 HeK —House of Electronic Arts Basel— is an interdisciplinary Swiss art institution dedicated to digital culture, new technologies, and the new art forms of the information age.
 From May 9, 2019, Hek is hosting Entangled Realities: Living With Artificial Intelligence, an international group exhibition focusing on artificial intelligence and its effects on human lives and society.
 Some of the artists exhibiting are Ursula Damm, Holly Herndon and Mat Dryhurst, Mario Klingemann, Lauren McCarthy, Anna Ridler and David Pfau, among others.

 New Media artist Ursula Damm has developed, especially for HeK, Membrane.
 Damm uses a live webcam to reveal how machines see and interpret, progressing from analysis to synthesis and fiction.
 One of Mario Klingemann’s latest project is a collaboration with Italian musician and visual artist Francesco D’Abbraccio for his music-driven multidisciplinary project Lorem, and HeK is presenting the European premiere of Uncanny Mirror.
 Artist Mario Klingemann trains GANs (Generative Adversarial Networks) to interpret data sets while creating new and striking images.
 Visitors encounter their own image as interpreted and “seen” by an AI.
 On her side, Assistant Professor at UCLA Design Media Arts and artist Lauren McCarthy, who examines the social relationships in the midst of surveillance, automation, and algorithmic living through her practices, has created an AI that guides the visitor through the exhibition.

-Entangled Realities: Living With Artificial Intelligence run from May 9 – August 11, 2019 in Hek (House of Electronic Arts Basel), Freilager-Platz 9, 4142 Muenchenstein/Basel, CH.
+Entangled Realities: Living With Artificial Intelligence runs from May 9 – August 11, 2019, in Hek (House of Electronic Arts Basel), Freilager-Platz 9, 4142 Muenchenstein/Basel, CH.